Miltonly/Streets/Sumac Crescent

 Which schools serve Sumac Crescent?

-Public elementary students attend E.W.
-Foster Public School or W.I.
-Dick Middle School, both a five-minute drive away.
-Catholic elementary students go to Guardian Angels Catholic Elementary School.
+Public elementary draws to E.W.
+Foster Public School and W.I.
+Dick Middle School, both within a five-minute drive.
+Catholic elementary is Guardian Angels Catholic Elementary School, about seven minutes away.
 Secondary catchment includes Craig Kielburger Secondary School for public and St. Francis Xavier Catholic Secondary School for Catholic.

 How far is Sumac Crescent from Toronto?

-The drive to the Milton GO station takes about nine minutes, and the train to Union Station runs just over an hour total.
-Driving to downtown Toronto takes roughly 70 minutes in typical traffic.
-For Pearson International Airport, the drive is about 32 minutes.
+The drive to Milton GO Station takes about nine minutes, and the full GO train trip to Union Station runs roughly 69 minutes.
+Driving directly to downtown Toronto takes about an hour depending on traffic.

 What's the rental market like on Sumac Crescent?